clojure-emacs/cider/doc/troubleshooting.md

 2. Invoke some commands.
 3. Get the report with <kbd>M-x</kbd> `profiler-report`.

+!!!
+Tip

     If you intend to share the profiling results with someone it's a good idea to save the report buffer to a file with <kbd>C-x C-w</kbd>.

 ## Commonly encountered problems (and how to solve them)